 Take a look at the supporting documents you may need for your application.

 Your application should contain details of the area(s) of Mathematics in which you are interested in carrying out research.
 You should submit either a research proposal or an explanation of why you wish to undertake a research degree in your chosen field.
 This might include details of any relevant research that you have undertaken previously, perhaps as part of your undergraduate degree.

 Careers and skills

-Our graduates have gone on to work in a wide range of sectors and with well-known employers including:
+Our graduates have gone on to work for companies in a range of sectors including business analytics, cyber security, large-scale manufacturing and logistics.

 We offer a range of campus accommodation to suit you and your budget, from economy to deluxe.

 Discover more about our researchers, our facilities, and why York is the perfect choice for your research degree.